-3 = Exemplary 3 = Exemplary 2 = Superior 1 = 5 1 = Satisfactory 0 = Unsatisfactory ot Applicable □1 st Half □2 nd Half □1 st Half □2 nd Half □1 st Half 2 nd Half ☐1 st Half □2 nd Half ☐1 st Half □2 nd Half Consistently exhibits understandi g Consistently exhibits understanding Frequently exh bits understanding of Needs to exhib it understanding of the Insufficient basi is for judgment. of the organization of schools with n of the organ ization of schools within the organizatio n of schools within the organization of schools within the the context of the larger commun y the context of of the larger community. context of the la arger community. context of the l arger community. well beyond what would be expect ed of a novice teacher.
+3 = Exe emplary 2 = Superior 1 = Satisfactory 0 = Unsatisfactory NA = Not Applicable ☐1 st Half 2 nd Half ☐1 st Half □2 nd Half □1 st Half □2 nd Half ☐1 st Half □2 nd Half 1 st Half 2 nd Half of the organization of schools within Consistently exhibits understanding of the organization of schools within the context of the larger community.
+Frequently exhibits understanding of the organization of schools within the context of the larger community.
+Needs to exhibit understanding of the organization of schools within the context of the larger community.
+Insufficient basis for judgment. of a novice teacher.